wbailer/PeopleAtPlaces/tools/README.md

 If directories are provided with `--imgbasepath` and `--imgoutdir`, the sampled images will be copied from the base path to the output directory.
 This is in particular needed to copy original images and extreme close-up images from a directory and the corresponding `_ecu` directory.

+If `--task sample` is used instead, the sampling algorithm aims to reduce the overall number of images selected when matching the target numbers per class.
+This mode is however much slower.

 ### Prepare input for TIMM

 To create a directory structure with symbolic links ready to be used by TIMM, run `create_places365_annotations.py` with the following arguments: